fhiso/legacy-format/data-model.md

 :   An identification or reference description used to file and retrieve items from the holdings of a repository.

 Payload
-:   A string.
+:   A *line string*.
 It is RECOMMENDED that implementations support payloads of at least 120 characters.

 Substructures
 :   `[MEDI]`?